tclark/op-intermediate-app-dev/01-intro/01-intro.md

         return self._alive
 ```
 Note that
-  - Docstrings always use the triple quote notation.
+  - Docstrings always use the triple-double quote notation.
   - There are no blank lines before and after docstrings.
   - The closing quotes for a multiline docstring go on a line by themselves.